bihealth/bih-cluster/bih-cluster/docs/connecting/configure-ssh/connection-problems.md

  ***Your account has not been granted cluster access yet.***

- If you think that you should have access, please contact hpc-helpdesk@bihealth.de for assistance.
+ If you think that you should have access, please contact hpc-helpdesk@bih-charite.de for assistance.

- For applying for cluster access, contact hpc-gatekeeper@bihealth.de.
+ For applying for cluster access, contact hpc-helpdesk@bih-charite.de.

 user@login-1's password:
 ```